Click ship to open the families ship page

 In another tab

-Shrimski (Szramski?)
-Samuel Edward (1830-1902) Poznan.
-Here he received his early education.
-For twelve years he resided in London, and later migarated to Australia residing in Melbourne.
+Samuel Edward Shrimski (Szramski?) (b.
+1830–d.
+1902) was born at Poznan where he received his early education.
+For twelve years he resided in London, and later migrated to Australia residing in Melbourne.
 He arrived in New Zealand in 1861 around the dawn of the gold rush, settling in Oamaru.
 In partnership with Joseph Moss, he set up a soft-goods business in Oamaru, erecting the first stone premises in the town.
 After seven years the partnership was dissolved when Samuel devoted much of his time to public affairs.
 In 1868 he was elected to the Borough Council and in 1874 became Mayor of Oamaru.
 In 1876 he was elected onto the House of Representatives where he sat for about eight years.
 In his first term he was a Member of Parliament representing Waitaki and afterwards Oamaru.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, page 14.

 The Cyclopedia of New Zealand, Vol. 4, page 79